simpja/Breakout-Phaser/README.md

 ## What is it?

-### Using a local webserver you can easily create an instance of the classic Breakout game and use other devices as controllers!
+### Using a local webserver you can easily create an instance of the classic ping pong game and use other devices as controllers!

 ## How do you do it?